tdongsi/tdongsi.github.io/source/_posts/2011-02-07-optical-flow-demo.markdown

 This is my only presence on Youtube.
 The demo is done for a presentation in the course "EE 243: Advanced Computer Vision" at UCR.
 It implements Lucas-Kanade method for optical flow tracking, using a very old version (1.0) of OpenCV.
-OpenCV was pretty rudimentary back then when most are done by manipulating CvMat objects although basic algorithms such as K-mean clustering are available.